JasonLeisure/games/README.md

 ## NOTE ABOUT THESE GAMES AND ANIMATIONS BELOW:

-* In July 2023, I resumed my creative journey in game and animation development after a hiatus since 2010.
+* In August 2023, I resumed my creative journey in game and animation development after a hiatus since 2010.
 Returning to the familiar tools of CSS, JavaScript, and HTML5 felt great.
 I took it upon myself to use very few external resources for these projects I had in mind to add to my portfolio just like I had in my youth.
 I wanted to limit what I could use and see what I could create.
 The browser games I made were versions I had created growing up...along with some new ones.

 * These animations tested the boundaries and limits of what I was using by integrating WebGL, Three.js, and Cannon.js for complex tasks.
 98% of these projects were crafted exclusively through code.